ustundag/batchable/README.md

 - For larger batches: Use temporary table + JOIN approach:

 **Key Takeaway:** "Set-based operations always beat row-by-row" - this is the fundamental philosophy of all RDBMS engines (SQL Server, PostgreSQL, Oracle, MySQL).
 Batch processing aligns perfectly with this principle.

-## Thread Safety

-The library uses thread-safe data structures (`ConcurrentHashMap`) and locking mechanisms (`ReentrantLock`) to ensure safe concurrent access to batch caches.

-## Validation

-The library automatically validates all `@Batchable` annotations at application startup:

-- Ensures target methods exist
-- Validates method signatures
-- Checks that target methods are public
-- Verifies that at least one trigger condition is valid

-If validation fails, the application will fail to start with a clear error message.

-## Limitations

-- Methods annotated with `@Batchable` must accept exactly one parameter
-- The annotated method returns `null` (batch processing is asynchronous)
-- Batch processing is in-memory only (not persistent across restarts)
-- Target methods must be in the same class as the annotated method